JMorris1575/confirmation2017/docs/planning.rst

     :widths: auto

-    activity, "ForeignKey", 'Activity', the activity to which this page belongs type, CharField, , the type of page: INSTRUCTIONS; MULTICHOICE; ESSAY; ANONYMOUS timed, Boolean, , True if this page is to be timed; False otherwise
+    activity, "ForeignKey", 'Activity', the activity to which this page belongs number, IntegerField, , for display; ordering and re-ordering type, CharField, choices= <see notes> , the type of page: INSTRUCTIONS; MULTICHOICE; ESSAY; ANONYMOUS timed, Boolean, , True if this page is to be timed; False otherwise

 |